nf-core/scrnaseq/docs/usage.md

 - It is important that you give the same sample name for the different feature barcode technologies data that correspond to the same and should be analysed together.
 - The pipeline will **automatically** generate the cellranger multi config file based on the given data.
+- When working with multiplexed data (FFPE or CMO), you'll need a **second samplesheet** relating the multiplexed samples to the corresponding "physical" sample (details below).
+The `sample` column in the main samplesheet refers to the "physical" sample that may contain multiple multiplexed samples.

 An example samplesheet could look like this: